battre/autocomplete-attribute-explainer/README.md

 >     * `building-name` - Some countries reference buildings by a name (e.g.
 >       India and sometimes Great Britain).
 >
+> We will suggest for each country which fields to use.
+>
+> US websites obviously should not bother their users with a `street-type`
+> field.
+But because virtually all US websites realy on address lines instead of
+> structured information, we suggest to not even support the concepts of
+> `street`, `building` and their descendants for US addresses (supporting all
+> concepts in all countries would be very difficult).
+The consequence of this is
+> that international customers will have a good autofill experience on US
+> websites but US customers won't have a good autofill experience on non-US
+> websites that require more specific breakdowns of their address.
+>
-> An US website should use `building-location` or `street` and `building`: The
+> A German website should use either `building-location` or `street` and
-> distinction between `street-type` and `street-name` is uncommon and should not
+> `building`: The distinction between `street-type` and `street-name` is
-> be brought infront of US users.
-If a Hungarian users tries to order somethingm
+> uncommon and should not be brought infront of German users.
+If a Hungarian
+> users tries to order something on the German site, their `street-type` and
-> their `street-type` and `street-name` would automatically be filled into a
+> `street-name` would automatically be filled into a `street` field.
+For similar
-> `street` field.
-For similar reasons, the website should just ask for a
+> reasons, a German website should just ask for a `building` and get what it
+> expects.
+>
+> The break down of a `buidling` in `house-number` and `building-name` is
-> `building` and get what it expects.
-Only few countries, like the UK, which
+> only relevant for a few countries, like the UK.
-> use a `house-number` *and* a `building-name` on address forms the distinction
-> matters.
-Only in those countries would we support a `house-number` and
-> `building-name`.
-This means, that browsers would not fill a building name or
-> house number of addresses that were stored for other countries.

 > **Status:**
 >